-The good news is that the best ski helmets offer considerable comfort as well as excellent protection from falls and impacts while still being so light you’ll forget you’re wearing them.
+The best ski helmets of course, don't let you sweat — they offer comfort as well as excellent protection from falls and impacts while still being so light you’ll forget you’re wearing them.
 The relatively new ‘MIPS’ standard helps to protect against rotational forces in a fall, and is a definite benefit worth having, especially if you’re upgrading from an older model.

 Best ski helmets